WJP-DAU/eu-thematic-reports/html/R1/text/thematic-findings.md

 ### Judicial independence

 - The average score for the expert indicator of **judicial independence** among the 27 EU Member States is 0.67 (<a class="crossref" href="#R1F2">Figure 2</a>).
 Country-level scores are highest in Denmark (0.84), Finland (0.84), and Estonia (0.82), and lowest in Poland (0.46), Croatia (0.48), and Bulgaria (0.48).
-- In only 2 Member States, Denmark and the Netherlands, the majority of respondents agree that **local courts are free of political influence in their application of power** (<a class="crossref" href="#R1F3">Figure 3</a>).
+- In only two Member States, Denmark and the Netherlands, the majority of respondents agree that **local courts are free of political influence in their application of power** (<a class="crossref" href="#R1F3">Figure 3</a>).
-- In 5 Member States, the majority of respondents from the general population agree that **judges decide cases independently, without any sort of pressure**.
+- In five Member States, the majority of respondents from the general population agree that **judges decide cases independently, without any sort of pressure**.
 Figures range from 70.1% in Denmark to 12.7% in Bulgaria (<a class="crossref" href="#R1F4">Figure 4</a>).

 ### Independent oversight